Aerial view of the Chiang Mai property market. The city analyzed in the 2026 market breakdown

 Pricing in 2026 splits sharply by sub-district.
 Nimmanhaemin (Nimman) sits at the top of the per-square-metre stack because of walkability to cafés, coworking, and Maya mall.
 Santitham, one ring road north, trades at a meaningful discount for almost identical access by scooter.
 The Old City inside the moat carries scarcity premium because new condo supply is restricted by height and heritage rules.
 Hang Dong and Mae Hia to the south are land-and-house territory, not condo plays, and behave like a separate market entirely.
 If a marketing brochure quotes you a single "Chiang Mai price per square metre," close the tab.
 That number is fiction.

 The 2026 supply side is also misread.
 International portals show you the active inventory.
 They do not show you the units that have been re-listed three times across two years with the price quietly trimmed each cycle.
 They do not show you the buildings where the sinking fund is depleted.
-They do not show you which juristic persons are functional and which are dormant.
+They do not show you which juristic persons respond in 24 hours and which take weeks.
 The visible market is roughly the top of an iceberg.
 The Chiang Mai property market in 2026 rewards the buyer who can see the rest of the ice.

 Sub-District Map: Where the Pricing Actually Breaks